+Audit Committee

-The Audit Committee (the "AC") comprises of three Independent Non-Executive Directors:-
+The AC comprises three Independent Non-Executive Directors:

-Cheung Hok Fung, Alexander (Chairman) Chia Seng Hee, Jack Ning Li
+Mr. Cheung Hok Fung, Alexander (Chairman)

+Mr. Chia Seng Hee, Jack

+Mr. Ning Li

-The AC focuses principally on assisting the Board in fulfilling its duties by providing an independent and objective review of the financial process, internal controls and the audit function.
+The principal responsibility of the AC is to assist the Board in maintaining a high standard of corporate governance, with a focus principally on assisting the Board in fulfilling its duties by providing an independent and objective review of the financial process, internal controls and the audit function.

-The AC has explicit authority to investigate any matter within its terms of reference, full access to, and the co-operation of, Management, full discretion to invite any Director to attend its meetings, and reasonable resources to enable it to discharge its functions properly.
+The AC has explicit authority to investigate any matter within its terms of reference.
+The AC also has full access to, and the cooperation of, the management, as well as full discretion to invite any director to attend its meetings.
+The AC is equipped with reasonable resources to enable it to discharge its functions.

-The duties and responsibilities of the AC include:-
+The duties and responsibilities of the AC include:

-- To review with the external auditors the audit plan, including the nature and scope of the audit before the audit commences, their evaluation of the system of internal controls, audit report, management letter and Management's response. - To ensure co-ordination where more than one audit firm is involved. - To review the quarterly and annual financial statements before submission to the Board for approval. - To review the financial statements of the Company and the consolidated statement of changes in Equity and consolidated statement of comprehensive income, before approval by the Board. - To discuss problems and concerns, if any, arising from the quarterly and final audits, in consultation with the external auditors and the internal auditors where necessary. - To meet with the external auditors and with the internal auditors without the presence of Management, at least once annually, to discuss any problems and concerns they may have. - To review the assistance given by Management to the external auditors. - To review annually the scope and results of the audit and its cost effectiveness as well as the independence and objectivity of the external auditors. - Where the auditors also provide non-audit services to the Company, to review the nature and extent of such services in order to balance the maintenance of objectivity and value for money, and to ensure that the independence of the auditors would not be compromised. - To review the internal audit programme (including reviewing the procedures implemented by the Group to ensure that all requisite licences and approvals are obtained prior to commencement of the appropriate phases of each property project, as well as ensuring that such procedures are adequate) and to ensure co-ordination between the internal and external auditors and Management. - To review the scope and results of the internal audit procedures.
+- reviewing, with the external auditors, the audit plan, including the nature and scope of the audit before the audit commences, their evaluation of the system of internal controls, audit report, management letter and the management's response; - ensuring co-ordination where more than one audit firm is involved; - reviewing the guarterly and annual financial statements of the Company before submission to the Board for approval; - reviewing the financial statements of the Company, the consolidated statement of changes in equity and consolidated statement of comprehensive income, before approval by the Board; - discussing problems and concerns, if any, arising from the quarterly and final audits, in consultation with the external auditors and the internal auditors where necessary; - meeting with the external auditors and the internal auditors at least annually, without attendance of the management, to discuss any problems and concerns the auditors may have: - reviewing the assistance provided by the management to the external auditors; - reviewing annually the scope and results of the audit and its cost effectiveness as well as the independence and objectivity of the external auditors; - where the auditors also provide non-audit services to the Company, reviewing the nature and extent of such services in order to balance the maintenance of objectivity and value for money, and to ensure that the independence of the auditors would not be compromised; - reviewing the internal audit programme (including reviewing the procedures implemented by the Group to ensure that all requisite licences and approvals are obtained prior to commencement of the appropriate phases of projects where relevant, as well as ensuring that such procedures are adequate) and to ensure co-ordination between the internal and external auditors and the management; - reviewing the scope and results of the internal audit procedures;